Recommended reading

 Newspaper novels

-After reading the Imperfectionists by Tom Rachman I asked for recommendations for other novels based around a newspaper or about journalism.
+After reading the Imperfectionists by Tom Rachman on holiday, I asked for recommendations for other novels based around a newspaper or about journalism.
 It struck a rich vein with contributions coming in from all quarters.
-Terry Ramsey, formerly of The Northern Echo and Evening Standard, compiled a fairly comprehensive list which I have included below, along with other recommendations from journalists including David Kernek and Mike Watson.
+Terry Ramsey, formerly of The Northern Echo and Evening Standard, compiled a fairly comprehensive list much of which I have included below.
+Other recommendations are from journalists including David Kernek, Mike Watson, Elliot Pinkham, Jason Gibbins, Jon Welch and Frank le Duc.
 Keep them coming.

 The History of Pendennis W M Thackeray (1850) - novel about Arthur Pendennis, who, newly arrived in London, ends up taking work in Fleet Street.
 Hugely influential (and simply huge) account of Victorian journalism.